Causes of the French Revolution

-The first two estates together were 10% of the population.
-The third estate was 90%.
+The first two estates together consisted of 2% of the population whereas the third estate was the remaining 98%.
 All of the many types of taxes were paid by the third estate.
-The society was based on the old French maxim "The nobles fight; the clergy and the people pay".
+The society was based on the old French maxim "The nobles fight; the clergy pray and the people pay".

 Beyond these relatively established facts about the social conditions surrounding the French Revolution, there is significant dissent among historians.
 Marxist historians, such as Lefebvre and Soboul, see the social tensions described here as the main cause of the revolution, as the Estates-General allowed them to manifest into tangible political action; the bourgeoisie and the lower classes were grouped into the third estate, allowing them to jointly oppose the establishment.
-Others see the social issues as important, but less so than the Enlightenment or the financial crisis; François Furet is a prominent proponent of the former, Simon Schama of the latter.
+Others see these social issues as important, but less so than the Enlightenment or the financial crisis; François Furet is a prominent proponent of the former, Simon Schama of the latter.